An Online Introduction

 What is a “Packrafting Paddle?”

 At the end of the day, though, there’s really no such thing as a “packraft paddle.”
 The vast majority of “packraft paddles” are borrowed from river or ocean kayaking lines from popular paddle manufacturers.
 The best paddle for you will depend on who you are and how you plan to use it.
-For example, if you are a running bony Class IV rapids in an Alpacalypse you may want a stiff, powerful whitewater paddle with large blades.
+For example, if you are a running bony Class IV rapids in a Gnarwhal you may want a stiff, powerful whitewater paddle with large blades.
 If you want to hike twenty miles and mosey across the toe of a mountain lake in a Supai Flatwater, you may be able to get by with featherweight carbon blades that attach to your trekking poles.

 One, two, three, four…

 The first decision you’ll likely make is whether you want a one-, two-, three-, or four-piece packraft paddle.
 Four-piece paddles have detachable paddle blades and a shaft that separates into two pieces in the middle.
 Three-piece paddles usually have removable blades and a solid shaft.
 Two-piece paddles generally separate in the middle, and a one-piece paddle doesn’t separate at all.
 Many popular paddles come in one, two, three, or four-piece configurations, and some expensive paddles (such as those from Werner) can be custom-ordered in different configurations.